The width to make the beds comfortable, safe and easy to use.

 Raised beds can be made from just about any material that will hold soil. some of the cheapest materials are in fact, the best.

 Top tip.
 It's a good ideal if you are making your raised bed from sleepers, tyres or concrete blocks, to plan to have the top wide enough to form a seat to sit on as you are working on the bed.

 Used bricks and breeze blocks are cheap or even free.
 Breeze blocks laid on there side make a good seat to garden from.

 Sawn timber is a fairly low cost material for making raised garden beds.

-Old tyres can be used to too, two or three tyres stacked on top of each other make cheap raised beds to grow your vegetables in.
+Old tyres can be used to too, two or three car or lorry tyres stacked on top of each other make really cheap raised beds to grow your vegetables in.